Consistent Searches for SMEFT Effects in Non-Resonant Dilepton Events: Searches at the Tevatron

 We utilize the CDF data with errors due to statistics calculable from the number of events in each bin.
 The CDF collaboration has not separately reported systematic errors in this analysis, and they are not readily accessible from the plots due to their relative smallness as compared to the statistical errors.
 We therefore hypothesize an overall systematic error of $5\%$, though we have confirmed that the overall measurement remains very much statistics dominated under any reasonable assumption for this systematic error magnitude.

 We then find the excluded regions of this two-dimensional parameter space and present the constraints in \cref{fig:excl_asym_Tev}.
 We derive constraints for both cases of fixed-coefficient and fixed-scale.
 We note that, for scales above approximately 2.0 TeV for $N_8=1$ and 3.5 TeV for $N_8=20$, the bounds have the general dependence on ${C}/{\Lambda^2}$ that one would na\"\i vely suspect, but for lower scales the degeneracy between Wilson coefficient and NP scale is broken by the presence of large dimension-eight effects in the theory error.
 The statistics available at the Tevatron allow for the reliable measurement of only one of the two linear combinations of four-fermion operators once appropriate theory errors are included in the analysis; $C_{lq}^{(3)}$ is constrained, with the precise value of those constraints depending only weakly on $C_{lu}$, consistent with their relative impact on the total dilepton rate.
 We find that the breakdown of the EFT expansion prevents Tevatron data from constraining SMEFT effects due to $|C_{lq}^{(3)}|> 5.7\,{\Lambda^2}/{\mathrm{TeV^2}}$ for $C_{lu}=0$.
+Considering the more pessimistic assumption for theoretical errors of $N_8=70$, the curve for $\Lambda=1~{\rm TeV}$ is weakened by a linear shift of approximately $0.4~{\rm TeV}^{-2}$; the other curves move only very slightly.

 Despite the relatively limited statistics at the Tevatron, these bounds still fill an important role relative to the LHC constraints and future reach.
 The inability of the LHC to constrain effects at lower scales due to the fairly high characteristic energy of its collisions leaves a gap in its sensitivity below a few TeV which Tevatron data can at least partially fill.
 This is illustrated in \cref{fig:excl_asym_comb}, which compares the full Tevatron dataset constraints and the current LHC constraints on the same footing.
 It's manifest that the CDF measurement has constrained a region of parameter space which is inaccessible to the LHC due to the theoretical errors associated with the EFT expansion in the limit where the partonic collision energy has become comparable to or greater than the NP scale.
 In this figure it is again possible to see the separate sensitivity of each machine to the NP scale and the Wilson coefficient; if the na\"\i ve dependence on only ${C}/{\Lambda^2}$ held all of these constraints would be parabolae passing through the point $(0,0)$ in this figure, described by ${C}/{\Lambda^2} = {1}/{M^2}$.
 These curves are shown in solid gray lines for the case $C_{lq}^{(3)}=-C_{lu}$ for 300 fb$^{-1}$ of data at the LHC ($M=12.63$~TeV) and the current Tevatron data ($M=2.74$~TeV) and in dashed gray lines for $C_{lq}^{(3)}=C_{lu}$ with $M=9.50$~TeV at the LHC and $M=2.06$~TeV at the Tevatron.
 This figure makes manifest the incompleteness of the description of collider bounds on contact operators in terms of a single minimum-scale constraint.